apilayer/weatherstack/README.md

 **- Please switch to the new API endpoint by October 14th, 2019**

-Please note that the APIXU API is now deprecated and scheduled for shutdown on October 14th, 2019.
+Please note that the Apixu API is now deprecated and scheduled for shutdown on October 14th, 2019.
 To prevent service disruption in your application(s), please make sure to switch to the new weatherstack API endpoint as soon as possible.

 To do so, please [create your weatherstack account](https://weatherstack.com/product), grab your new API access key and take a quick look at our 3-Step Quickstart Guide or API Documentation.

 **- Are you a paid APIXU customer?
 Get in touch!**

-If you have been using a premium subscription with APIXU, we have a special offer for you.
+If you have been using a premium subscription with Apixu, we have a special offer for you.
 If you have not been contacted yet, please make sure to [reach out to us](https://weatherstack.com/contact) and let us know your APIXU account email address.

 **- Need help?
 Please get in touch**